Elaine C. Wagner

 Elaine C. Wagner is a retired United States Navy rear admiral.
 She was the first female pediatric dentist to achieve flag rank in the United States Navy, and served as the 36th Chief of the United States Navy Dental Corps.
 Her retirement ceremony was held on January 9, 2017, and she was transferred to the retired list the following April, after 33 years of service in the United States Navy.
 She is a member of the International College of Dentists.

 Early life and education

-Wager grew up in southern Indiana, and resided in Bloomington prior to attending college.
+Wagner grew up in southern Indiana, and resided in Bloomington prior to attending college.
 In 1976, she graduated from Butler University in Indianapolis with a joint degree in zoology and chemistry.
 She was the school's Kappa Kappa Gamma chapter president and registrar.
 She received her Doctor of Dental Surgery from the Indiana University School of Dentistry in 1980, and completed her residency at Riely Children's Hospital in 1982.
 In 1991, Wagner was board certified by the American Board of Pediatric Dentistry.

 Following 18 months of private practice, Wagner accepted a commission in the United States Navy in December 1983.